 Please refer to specific data notes for more information

-Analysis of the qualifications of the in The Hills Shire in 2016 compared to New South Wales shows that there was a similar proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a similar proportion with no formal qualifications.
+Analysis of the qualifications of the in Wollongong City in 2021 compared to New South Wales shows that there was a similar proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.

-The major differences between the qualifications held by the workforce of The Hills Shire and New South Wales were:
+The major differences between the qualifications held by the workforce of Wollongong City and New South Wales were:

-The largest changes in the qualifications held by the workforce in The Hills Shire between 2011 and 2016 were:
+The largest changes in the qualifications held by the workforce in Wollongong City between 2016 and 2021 were: